mattnite/gyro/README.md

 To make the job of finding suitable packages to use in your project easier, gyro is paired with a package index located at [astrolabe.pm](https://astrolabe.pm).
-A simple `gyro add alexnask/iguanaTLS` will add the latest version of `iguanaTLS` (pure zig TLS library) as a dependency.
+A simple `gyro add alexnask/iguanaTLS` will add the latest version of `iguanaTLS` (pure Zig TLS library) as a dependency.
 To build your project all that's needed is `gyro build` which works exactly like `zig build`, you can append the same arguments, except it automatically downloads any missing dependencies.
 To learn about other If you